goatgirlclover/BRC-Rebound/thunderstore/goatgirl-Rebound/README.md

 ## Installation
 * If installing using r2modman, just click "Install with Mod Manager"
 * If installing manually, extract the .zip and drop the Rebound.dll file into your \BepInEx\plugins\ folder

+## Credits
+Thanks to:
+- Woodztock and Lazy Duchess for their work on NewTrix, which I referenced to support custom animations
+- Fay for helping me test versions 2.0 and onward :3